EleDiaz/Space/README.md

 }
 ```

-So, to understand why lowering the FreeJumpRate would increase the difficulty, we need to look a the new formula used.
+So, to understand why lowering the FreeJumpRate would increase the difficulty, we need to look at the new formula used.
 `1-e^(-TimeFromLastShot * DeltaTime/ YourRate)`

-With this, we can define **YourRate**, as the time that take to trigger.
+With this, we can define **YourRate**, as the time that takes to trigger.
 If we set it to 20s, it means that will take around 20s to trigger again.

 ```c++
 // Invader.cpp